bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 For the above, the column of numbers involving `CPU(cores)` is what you want to add up. the `m` suffix stands for millicores, so for the above, add up the numbers and divide by 1000 to get the actual consumption of CPU cores by the pods in the current project.
 If the CPU usage has no `m` suffix, then that is just measured in cores, and not millicores.
 For the above example, the total would then be 2 + (3+3+3+9+4)/1000 = 2.022 CPU cores of actual CPU consumption.

-The vertical pod autoscaling tool can be used to calculate resource recommendations based on the real time resources used by your pods. <!-- insert video link-->
+The vertical pod autoscaling tool can be used to calculate resource recommendations based on the real time resources used by your pods.
+[This video demonstration](https://youtu.be/nZMtJRQR3jY) shows how it can be done.

 **Get current request values with oc command**  To get the current value of CPU Requests allowed for the project currently logged into with `oc` The following one-liner will display the current value of CPU requests as currently allotted for the current project.